Sugar Skull Tattoos

-Owls are known to represent wisdom in most popular culture.
+Owls are known to represent wisdom in most popular cultures.

-But they are also seen in many spiritual modalities as symbols of transformation and guardians to the dead.
+But they are also seen in many spiritual modalities as symbols of transformation and guardians to the lost ones.

 This is likely because of their nocturnal habits and the haunting sounds they make.

 Because of this pairing between wisdom and the macabre, an owl can represent the kind of knowledge a person gains through a “dark night of the soul.”

 This experience could be the loss of a loved one, overcoming a bad habit, or moving on.

 Paired with the sugar skull, this owl tattoo could be a reminder to celebrate where you are right now, and what going through difficult experiences has taught you.